Security And Trust

 Code hardening with published pricing and full workflow coverage

-• Online tool, desktop GUI, hosted API, and npm CLI release paths.
+• Online tool, desktop app, and optional advanced release paths.

 • Protection for generated bundles and embedded JavaScript in mixed files.